-The Group's parent company is Eurasian Financial Company JSC (the "Parent company").
+(b) The Bank's parent company is Eurasian Financial Company JSC (the "Parent Company").
 The Parent Company is controlled by the group of individuals, Mr A.A.
 Mashkevich, Mr P.K.
 Chodiyev, Mr A.R.
 Ibragimov, each one owns 33.3%.
-Publicly available consolidated financial statements are produced by the Parent Company.

-(b) Transactions with members of the Board of Directors, the Management Board and other key management personnel
+Publicly available consolidated financial statements are produced by the Bank's Parent Company.
+Transactions with members of the Board of Directors, the Management Board and other key management personnel